gma/tmux-fuzzy-launcher/README.md

 Prime used [fzf] to search through his local repositories, hitting return to launch Vim in a tmux session.
 Genius!

-Prime's is embedded in his bash config, so I wrote my own (standalone) version.
+Prime's implementation is embedded in his bash config, so I wrote my own (standalone) version.
+And then I extended it a bit.

 Install
 -------